djeada/Databases-Notes/notes/04_acid_properties_and_transactions/03_consistency.md

 Locking restricts access to data items during a transaction.

-- **Shared Locks**: Allow multiple transactions to read a data item but prevent any from writing to it.
+- **Shared Locks** enable multiple transactions to read the same data item simultaneously while restricting any transaction from modifying it.
-- **Exclusive Locks**: Permit a transaction to both read and write a data item, while blocking other transactions from accessing it.
+- **Exclusive Locks** grant a single transaction the ability to read and modify a data item, preventing all other transactions from accessing it until the lock is released.

 For example, if a transaction is updating a customer's address, an exclusive lock ensures that no other transaction can read or modify that customer's data until the update is complete.